 Bayonne, New Jersey and the Cape Liberty port are served by Hudson-Bergen Light Rail.
 Specifically, the North Jersey Coast Line takes you from the Hoboken Terminal all the way to Cape Liberty.

-If you are coming from Manhattan, you’ll need to take the PATH rail to the Hoboken Station.
-At this point, you’ll transfer to light rail, which will drop you at the 34th Street Light Rail Station.
-(You can learn more about this option and plan your trip using this site).
+If you are coming from Manhattan, you’ll need to take the PATH rail to the Hoboken Terminal.
+Then, you’ll transfer to light rail, which will drop you at the 34th Street Light Rail Station near the port.
 From there, you will need to call a taxi or Uber to take you the couple of miles down the port to the cruise terminal.

 You can also simply take the PATH train from Manhattan and get off at the first station in New Jersey (Hoboken, Newport or Exchange Place, depending on which train you take) and then take an Uber/Lyft the rest of the way to the cruise port.
 This saves you the surcharge of using Uber/Lyft or a taxi to go from New York to New Jersey.